 Under Massachusetts General Laws, motorists and commercial motor carriers who consume fuel while traveling on the Massachusetts Turnpike generally are entitled to a reimbursement of any Massachusetts fuels excise paid that corresponds to actual Turnpike use.
 For example, if you purchase gasoline in Massachusetts and have 100 miles of Massachusetts Turnpike usage weekly, you are eligible for a reimbursement of the Massachusetts fuels excise paid for those 100 miles.

 For purposes of this program, fuel includes gasoline, gasohol, or "special fuels," e.g., propane, diesel, etc.

 Any motorist or commercial motor carrier is eligible for the fuels excise refund program.
 To qualify, the fuel must have been purchased in Massachusetts and consumed in travel on the Massachusetts Turnpike within three days of the date of fuel purchase.

 How do I claim the refund?

-To claim the fuels excise refund, you must file Department of Revenue (DOR) Form GT-9T , Gasoline Refund Application for Massachusetts Turnpike Use, or Form SFT-9T , Special Fuels Refund Application for Massachusetts Turnpike Use.
+To claim the fuels excise refund, you must file Department of Revenue (DOR) Form GT-9T-B , Gasoline Refund Application for Massachusetts Turnpike Use, or Form SFT-9T-B , Special Fuels Refund Application for Massachusetts Turnpike Use.
 Note: Form GT-9T-B, Form SFT-9T-B and Form ST-10 can only be filed using a paper return.
 These forms are available on the DOR website.
 All other fuels forms are available at MassTaxConnect.